A Tribute to the Creative Genius of Marie Faverio

 A Selection of Marie's Powerful, Masterfully Expressed Poems

 I think Marie created a new poetry style which is confessional and philosophical at the same time.
 Marie's style reminds me a bit of Andrei Tarkowsky's movies - extremely powerful through the use of simple images.
 They say that Tarkowsky's movies are for "sophisticated minds" only, and I think one could say the same of Marie's poems.
-Marie is considered by many fans a Poet Laureate (and not only of the autistic community) as well as the Australian Sylvia Plath.
-(Sylvia Plath was Marie's idol.)
+Marie is considered by many fans a Poet Laureate as well as the Australian Sylvia Plath.
+(Sylvia Plath has always been Marie's idol.)

 All poems © Marie Faverio